BrandonE/lichocker/README.md

 * Navigate to http://l.org in your host machine's browser.

+### Optional: Setup fishnet for server side analysis and play

+You can run fishnet (in another Docker container if desired) by following [https://github.com/niklasf/fishnet](these instructions).

 ## Rebuilding Lichess

 Because your lila directory exists on your host machine and is mounted onto the container, you can modify the code and rebuild on the host machine and it will take effect on the container.
 Run `~/YOUR/PATH/TO/lila/ui/build` to update the client side modules.
 Auto-reloading is enabled for the server side Scala code via sbt.